 In July 2012, the FASB issued ASU 2012-2, "Intangibles - Goodwill and Other", which allows an entity to first assess qualitative factors to determine whether it is more likely than not that an indefinite-lived asset is impaired for determining whether it is necessary to perform the quantitative impairment test.
-The guidance is effective for annual and interim impairment tests performed for fiscal years beginning after September 15, 2012.
-This accounting standard update became effective for the Company beginning in the first quarter of fiscal 2013, and it did not have any impact on the Company's Consolidated Financial Statements.
+This accounting standard update became effective for the

+Company beginning in the first quarter of fiscal 2013 and did not have any impact on the Company's Consolidated Financial Statements.